September 28 2023

 Should Google win, there’s concern that this proves the antitrust laws in place are far too dated to be of use in today’s market.
 The fact that search is free puts a wrench in much of the century-old Sherman Antitrust Act.
 For Silicon Valley, the law fails to capture potential ways that consumers can be affected by data collection, result quality, and choice.
 Again, while data collection is getting covered under evolving privacy laws, the other two concerns would need new legislation.

-If you have any questions on the Google Antitrust Trial, contact the TopSpot Marketing Team.
+If you have any questions about the Google Antitrust Trial, contact the TopSpot Marketing Team.
 If you are not a TopSpot Partner, contact us for more information and advice.